Nomad-Media/samples-js/live-channel/Readme.md

 >
 > For more information about the API call used go to [Creates a live output.](ref:createliveoutput)

-## Update Live Output
+## Update Live Output Profile

-To update a live output, enter the id of the output you want to update.
-Then enter the name of the output, choose an output type, and select if the output is active or not.
-Then, optionally, fill in the rest of the information you want to add.
+To update a live output profile, enter the id of the output you want to update.
+Then fill in the rest of the information you want to add.

 ![](images/update-live-output.png)